aadorian/rr/readme.md

 ```
 33) Misra, V., Reddy, J.S.K., Chimalakonda, S.

-# Is there a correlation between code comments and issues?: An exploratory study
+# 33 N/A ~~Is there a correlation between code comments and issue ?: An exploratory study~~

 ```
 (2020) Proceedings of the ACM Symposium on Applied Computing, pp. 110-117.